 - Throwing an object at another car

-In many cases, such acts of road rage can cause an accident, and if you have been the victim of road rage, you should speak with an attorney about your potential options, which can include one or more of the following claims:
+In many cases, such acts of road rage can cause an accident.
+If you have been the victim of road rage, then you should speak with an attorney about your potential options.
+These options can include one or more of the following claims:

 In California and many other states, most car accidents claims are based on the legal concept of negligence.
 In a negligence claim, an injured victim – whether another driver, passenger, pedestrian, bicyclist, and so on – is claiming that a driver failed to take a reasonable amount of care and that the victim was foreseeably injured as a result.
 If another driver committed an act of road rage such as excessive tailgating to intimidate you and you were injured as a result, then there would be a clear case of negligence as you were foreseeably injured due to that driver’s failure to exercise reasonable care.
 In a negligence claim, you can recover medical costs, lost income, and pain and suffering due to your injuries over your lifetime.